bluenote-1577/savont/README.md

 * Provide detailed ASV mapping information for quality control

 > [!NOTE]
 > Savont is optimized for long reads with >98% accuracy.
+R10.4 SUP ONT reads or HiFi are preferred.
+>
-For lower quality reads (e.g. R9.4 ONT data or HAC/FAST base-called data) savont may not be useful.
+> For lower quality reads (e.g. R9.4 ONT data or HAC/FAST base-called data) savont may **not** be useful.

 ## Install